Overview of the Health Care Industry

 Expected growth in employment

-Females make up the majority of BC’s health care workforce.
-Wages for women in this industry are higher than in other industries.
+The workforce is predominantly female, and wages for women in this industry are notably higher than in other industries.

 Immigrants are seen as a key source of talent as health care organizations seek to meet their hiring needs.
 The industry has responded by creating a number of programs to attract new workers.